Known

 Hemisphere and June 21 in the Southern Hemisphere.

-into winter.
-In the Northern Hemisphere, meteorological autumn
+In the Northern Hemisphere, meteorological autumn covers

-In the Southern Hemisphere, meteorological autumn covers the
+the Southern Hemisphere, meteorological autumn covers the

 entire months of March, April and May.

-to the cities the term fell out of favor.
+cities the term fell out of favor.

-are North America (Canada and the United States) and Eastern
+North America (Canada and the United States) and Eastern

 Asia (China, Korea, and Japan).
-Though not as dramatic, the
+Though not as dramatic,